Slosmr/PXRD2Seq/docs/DATA_SOURCES.md

 | RRUFF | [RRUFF](https://www.rruff.net/) | Experimental PXRD patterns and DIF metadata | Not specified in the construction record |

 Dates describe project acquisition records, not official database releases.
-The MP date was inferred from the stored artifact creation window; it does not identify an immutable MP database version.
-Exact source snapshots are not included in this release.

 ## Acquiring inputs